ctools/ctools/doc/source/user_manual/getting_started/faq.rst

   (see the :ref:`download` section for a correspondance of versions).
   We plan however to put the GammaLib interface under change control. ctools should then become more independent from GammaLib.

+.. _faq_pars:

+.. topic:: Why does my ctool complain about missing parameters?

+  After upgrading to a new ctools version, a ctool may issue the following error

+  ``*** ERROR in GApplicationPars::operator[](std::string&): Invalid
+  argument.
+Parameter "XXX" has not been found in parameter file.
+  Please specify a valid parameter name.``

+  This error may occur if some parameters have been added to a ctool and you still have the old parameter file without that parameter sitting in your pfiles folder.
+Simply erasing all files in the pfiles folder should fix this problem.

+.. _faq_analysis:

+.. topic:: Should I used binned or unbinned analysis?

+  This depends on the amount of data you want to analyse and to some extent on the question you want to answer with your analysis.
+  For an unbinned analysis, the computation time increases about linearly with the number of events and hence with the duration of the observation, while for binned analysis the computation time depends only on the number of bins that is used.
+  Consequently, for short observation times (below 30 hours), unbinned analysis is faster, while for longer times it is advantageous to use a binned analysis.
+  If you want to take the energy dispersion into account (which is required if your analysis covers the lowest energies), you need to use unbinned analysis, since binned analysis does not yet implement energy dispersion.
+  If you'd like to fit a Gaussian line to your data you may also prefer unbinned over binned analysis, as the fine sampling required to resolve the line may require a prohibitive large number of energy bins for a binned analysis.

+.. _faq_precision:

+.. topic:: How precise are ctools?

+  The ctools and gammalib codes have a numerical accuracy of better than 1%.
+  This means that if you use ctools to determine for example the flux received from a source or the spectral points of an SED, the relative precision of the flux or the spectral points is better than 1%.
+  The same is true for spatial parameters, such as source position or source extension.
+  For many cases the actual numerical precision is in fact much better than 1%, but in any case, it should never be worse.
+  Note, however, that this does not imply that source parameters can be determined with CTA with an accuracy of 1%.
+The accuracy depends in the end on the precision to which the instrument response function is known, which should be more in the 10% range.